A notion of entropy on the roots of polynomials: Conclusion and extensions: information theoretic approach and Hermite polynomials

+The proof of the inequality is quite systematic and elementary, based purely on interlacing of polynomials and their derivatives.
+However, this is just the beginning step for an entropic approach of roots of polynomials.
+It was proven in \cite{M} that finite free addition of polynomials leads to a natural law of large numbers (Theorem~6.5) and a central limit theorem, where sums of random variables are replaced by finite free additions of polynomials with bounded variance.
+Hermite polynomials are the exact analogue of Gaussians in classical probability as they are the only polynomials with two first cumulants only nonzero (see Section~6.2.2 in \cite{M}).\\ If we define the expectation of $q$, real-rooted polynomial, as the mean of the roots, $\mathbb{E}(q):=\mu=\sigma_1(q)$, and the variance of $q$, as $Var(q):= \sigma^2= \sigma_1(q)^2- \sigma_2(q)$ (see Section~6.2 in \cite{M}), then we can canonically define generalized Hermite polynomials of degree $d$, mean $\mu$ and variance $\sigma^2$:

+where $D$ is the derivative with respect to $x$ operator.
+We will denote by $\mathcal{H}_d[\sigma^2]$ the centered usual generalized Hermite polynomials.

+Let us recall that Gaussians are characterized by the following famous entropic property: \begin{thm}[from \cite{Cover}] The Gaussian of given variance is the random variable that maximizes differential entropy for random variables with this fixed variance. \end{thm} It was proven in the framework of electrostatics that Hermite polynomials share the same optimal entropic property for our notion of polynomial entropy, which strengthens the analogy. \begin{thm}[Theorem~7.6.3 in \cite{Szego}] $\mathcal{H}_d[\mu,\sigma^2]$, generalized Hermite polynomials with fixed variance $\sigma_2^2$, are the real-rooted polynomials maximizing polynomial entropy (or discriminant) for a given variance. \end{thm} Let us consider the flow obtained when starting at a polynomial $p$ with real roots and adding Hermite polynomials with increasing variance (the equivalent of the perturbation of a random variable with some Gaussian noise, with variance proportional to $t$):

+where the third equality follows from Corollary~\ref{commutederiv}.
+Following Terrence Tao's approach (see \cite{Tao}), we have that (where $D=\partial_x$):

+That is, our flow is the reverse heat equation flow starting at $p$.
+Tao defines the entropy with a different sign convention, and he gets the fact that entropy increases with $t$, a special case of the general result we proved (Theorem~\ref{generalcase}), where we need to change the dilation factor from $t$ to $\sqrt{t}$.
+In a future paper, we will introduce a notion of Fisher information or energy (the one considered by Tao) that is intimately related to our polynomial entropy.
+For now let us just state the following conjecture, which strangely resembles Brunn-Minkowski's inequality: \begin{conj}[Power entropy inequality, see the free probability analogue in \cite{Voicuentropy}] We have:

-For which there is equality only for generalized Hermite polynomials. \end{conj} It is actually a finite free analogue of the entropy power inequality, as the previous inequality can be read as follows:
+and there is equality only when $p$ and $q$ are generalized Hermite polynomials .
+It is actually a finite free analogue of the entropy power inequality, as the previous inequality can be read as follows: